karenjli/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Relational Database is a system that stores data.
+SQL is a language that queries a database.
 - [ ] Why do tables need a `primary key`?
+      Tables need a primary key so that every single row of data can be identified.
 - [ ] What is the name given to a table column that references the primary key on another table.
+      It is called Foreign Key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      A new table needs to be created to show a many-to-many relationships of two tables.

 ## Minimum Viable Product